Augmented Reality in Healthcare:

 Digital transformation in healthcare disrupts the traditional methods of doing business.
 It replaces paper-based management with electronic systems and makes the data manipulable and available.
 Working within the HIPAA structures for medical privacy, digital transformation adds security protocols and management controls.
 As a part of it, Augmented Reality applications can deliver crucial information to the point of service and provide real-time data for diagnosis treatment and surgery.

 Augmented Reality refers to technology that generates images or information that can be layered on top of real-world objects.
 It differs from Virtual Reality which creates a completely artificial scene.
 Market research projects a major technological and economic role for Augmented Reality in healthcare.
-Dedicated conferences and expos have already outlined major healthcare technology trends in 2018.
+Dedicated conferences and expos have already outlined major healthcare technology trends in 2018, as well as a general picture of modern AR trends.
 In 2021, AR and VR market will reach $215 billion.
 By 2023, AR is expected to be a $60 billion industry.

 Deloitte Research concludes that AR is the digital technology in healthcare that is most likely to disrupt the industry.
 Their research suggests that AR will transform the traditional healthcare business model.

 AR for Patient Information, Documents, and Diagnoses

 Progress in the healthcare field already advanced to using tablets and computers to record medical information.
 Recent innovations offer further improvements such as AR glasses.
 They display patient information and gesture technology that permits recording by hand movement commands.